Understanding the Psychological Safety Index (PSI)

 • Inclusion & Diversity

-Do all team members feel included, valued, and respected, regardless of their background, identity, or point of view?
+Do all team members include on another regardless of their background, identity, or point of view?

 • Willingness to Help